phchan9/til/git/staging-partial-modification-in-files.md

 e - manually edit the current hunk
 ? - print help
 ```
 I often use `y`/`n` option to stage or not to stage the hunk.
-Sometimes, I also need the `s` to split the hunk to make it to be line-based to stage.
+Sometimes, I also need the `s` to split the hunk to make it to be line-based to stage and use `e` to manually edit hunk.

+NOTE: use `e` option to modify content of staging is more flexible.